AryaGadekar/Blinkit-Retail-Performance-Revenue-Analytics-Dashboard/README.md

 This challenges conventional metro-first assumptions and highlights a replicable efficiency model: medium-format stores operating in Tier 3 markets.

----

-### Strategic Conclusion

-Blinkit’s next phase of growth should transition from expansion-led momentum to operational efficiency.

-The data supports:
-- Scaling the medium-format + Tier 3 model
-- Protecting high-concentration revenue categories
-- Optimizing outlet-level productivity rather than increasing store count

-The business has moved beyond early expansion.
-The next inflection point will come from disciplined format optimization and focused geographic scaling.
+The data indicates that Blinkit’s next growth phase should prioritize outlet-level productivity, category protection, and targeted Tier 3 expansion rather than aggressive footprint scaling.

 ---